hamzaokd/Offside_detection/README.md

 Type of photos I will be working on
 -----------------------------------

-~~For now, I will be working on a single frame, possibly [this](https://github.com/hamzaokd/Offside_detection/blob/main/media/goal.jpg).
-I choose this picture because i already know the dimensions of the field, so the work will be easier~~

-~~I'm planing to make my program work on pictures but the problem is I will have to calibrate the camera each time, given that I know the field dimensions.~~

-The user can now input any picture he wants.
+The input images should be a single frame from a footbal game broadcast (Like this).
+The bigger the field of view the more accurate the detection will be.

+One of the features that can be added is possibility of using a video, as such that the offside lines will be drawn in real time

 Calibration of the camera
 -------------------------

-On a single frame, this step is quite easy, I'll be using some OpenCV functions to detect the corners and goal, to get the intrinsic coordinates of the camera.
-This will allow me to get the positions of a player in the real world from the position of it's corresponding pixel.
+On a single frame, this step is quite easy, the user will need to click on 4 points on the field in the input image, and then click on the corresponding points in a field map.
+The program will then calculate the homography matrix, which will be used to get the 3d world coordinates of the players.

 Get position of the player
 --------------------------